CoffeeStraw/PyonFX/docs/tutorials/1-beginner/01-first-kfx.md

 ??? question "Coming from Aegisub's Karaoke Templater?
 Try `Utils.retime`"
 	`Utils.retime` is PyonFX’s drop-in replacement for the **retime** directive used in Aegisub templates.
 Pass a *mode* plus optional offsets and it will set both `l.start_time` and `l.end_time` for you—no manual maths required.

+	For each of the three phases, you can respectively use:

 	```python
 	# Lead-in